TritonDataCenter/rfd/rfd/0162/README.md

 ### Should this system write new objects using the public API or modify internal metadata and storage directly?

-**Approach 1: write new objects through the external API.**  If we read any object successfully, we can write it back to Manta with the desired durability level, which should always create new copies.
+**Approach 1 (rejected): write new objects through the external API.**  If we read any object successfully, we can write it back to Manta with the desired durability level, which should always create new copies.

 Pros: